GustavoWustemberg/DesafioRubyDIO-Potency/README.md

 # <img width="40px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/ruby/ruby-original.svg" /> DesafioRubyDIO

-The objective of the challenge was to create a program in the Ruby language that outputs the user's full name and age.
+The objective of the challenge was to create a program in the Ruby language that uses the mathematical function potency.

 ## Didactics:
 You need to create a simple reader access program